 While his troops were struggling in almost unbearable conditions, McClellan lived in near-royal splendor.
 He spent almost every evening entertaining guests with elaborate dinners and parties.
 He insisted on the best clothes and accommodations.
-His lifestyle—underwritten by taxpayers—stood in distinct contrast to Gen. Ulysses S. Grant, his eventual successor.
+His lifestyle—underwritten by taxpayers—stood in distinct contrast to that of Gen. Ulysses S. Grant, McClellan’s eventual successor.

 Leadership is first and foremost a stewardship, as Andy Stanley says.
 We never hold it for ourselves; we hold it on behalf of someone else.
 If you’re in a position of leadership, it’s to serve.
 And guess what?
 You’re accountable.
 If you abuse it, you’ll eventually lose it, as Gen. McClellan did.

 As a leader of a company, here’s how I look at potential actions and decisions.
-“If a reporter or a private investigator was following me around, how would the choices I am making today appear if they were on the front page of The Wall Street Journal?”
-Our bad decisions have a funny way of coming to light, and as a leader you need to live with that prospect in clear view.
+“If a reporter or a private investigator were following me around, how would the choices I am making today appear if they were on the front page of The Wall Street Journal?”
+Our bad decisions have a funny way of coming to light, and, as a leader, you need to live with that prospect in clear view.

 5. Engaging in Acts of Insubordination

-McClellan openly and continually criticized President Lincoln, his boss.
-He was passive-aggressive.
-Even when Lincoln gave him a direct order, he found a way to avoid obeying it.
+McClellan openly and continually criticized his boss, President Lincoln, by being passive-aggressive.
+Even when Lincoln gave him a direct order, McClellan found a way to avoid obeying it.
 In his arrogance, he always knew better than the president and had a ready excuse to rationalize his lack of follow-through.

 Criticizing your boss in public?
 Never a good idea.
 As Solomon advised thousands of years ago, “Do not curse the king, even in your thought; do not curse the rich, even in your bedroom; for a bird of the air may carry your voice, and a bird in flight may tell the matter.”
-People in authority eventually find out, and when they do, don’t be surprised if you get fired.
+People in authority will eventually find out what you’ve said, and when they do, don’t be surprised if you get fired.
 You were asking for it.

 If you disagree with your boss’s direction and feel deeply about it, then confront in private or resign.
 This really comes down a matter of integrity.
-Even if your boss is incompetent, you have the duty to respect him.
+Even if your boss is incompetent, you have the duty to respect him or her.
 If you can’t do that, you need to resign.
-Speaking out publicly while you’re still employed is just not an option, and it’s not very smart.
+Speaking out publicly while you’re still employed is just not an option.
+And it’s not very smart.

 Lincoln had the patience of Job.
 He gave McClellan numerous opportunities to correct his behavior and redeem himself.
 But in the end, McClellan either could not or would not do so.
 He left the president no choice but to relieve him of his duties.

-Look up or down the line of command in organizations, and it’s easy to see these five character flaws afflict many leaders today.
-The best safeguard if you’re a leader is self-awareness.
-Reading books like Team of Rivals or just reviewing a list like this can give us critical insight about our own behaviors.
+Look up or down the line of command in many organizations, and it’s easy to see these five character flaws afflict many leaders today.
+If you’re a leader, the best safeguard against them is self-awareness.
+Reading books like Team of Rivals, or just reviewing a list like this can give you critical insight about your own behaviors.